phantomics/april/README.md

 20
 ```

-THe dash "-" is used as the subtraction function inside April, so you may not use dashes in variable names within the language.
+The dash character "-" is used to denote the subtraction function inside April, so you may not use dashes in variable names within the language.

 One more caveat: it's best to avoid using input variable names with a dash before a number or other non-letter symbol.
 The dash will be removed and the character following it will cannot be capitalized so information will have been lost.
 For example: